Juan Zapata (footballer, born 2000)

-Juan Manuel Zapata Zumaque (born 19 May 2000) is a Colombian professional footballer who plays as a centre-midfielder for Atlético Nacional, on loan from Envigado.
+Juan Manuel Zapata Zumaque (born 19 May 2000) is a Colombian professional footballer who plays as a centre-midfielder for Atlético Nacional.

 Club career

 Zapata started his youth career with Envigado at 11 years old and debuted for the first team in 2019.
 In July 2023, Zapata was loaned to Liga MX club Atlas.
 On 6 June 2024, Zapata returned to Colombia, being loaned to Categoría Primera A club Atlético Nacional.